The-Hindmost/dotFiles/README.md

 * vim will automatically exit if NERDTree is the only open buffer.

 #### Perl files
+* Perltidy will be run automatically when a perl file is saved
 * The compiler will automatically be set to perl for use with `:make`
-* The error format will be set to `%f:%l:%m`
+* The error format for make will be set to `%f:%l:%m`
 * The file in the active buffer will be automatically saved upon invocation of `:make`
-* Perltidy will be run automatically when a perl file is saved
+* Typing `;;` will insert a semicolon and a new line

 ### Keybindings
 The following key sequences have been mapped